Use mainline to easily upgrade your kernel

 Using mainline

 From here, everything is easy.
 Select your desired kernel version (I opted for 5.15.24) and click Install.
-The kernel was installed and my NVIDIA kernel modules were installed alongside it.
+The kernel and my NVIDIA kernel modules were successfully installed.
 Upon rebooting, everything, including my Bluetooth, was functional!

-Your mileage may vary, but for me, this was the last thing I needed to be running at 100% with Xubuntu 22.04.
+Your mileage may vary, but this was the last thing I needed to be running at 100% with Xubuntu 22.04.
 Here’s hoping this helps somebody else with unexplainable Bluetooth issues. 😉